rwaldron/tc39-notes/es8/2017-03/mar-23.md

 Everyone: laughing

 MPT: We cannot rev-versions.
 We cannot just get rid of it.
-Once it's in ECMA spec we cannot change in "Java 8".
+Once it's in Ecma spec we cannot change in "Java 8".

 BE: The web is so big, you cannot control or deprecate things.
 I'd love to deprecate the date object.
 It can be deprecated by the community and linting tools.
 There's no "flag day" for the web.